 After initial recognition, these are measured at amortised cost using the effective interest method.
 Discounting is omitted where the effect of discounting is immaterial.
-The Group's cash and cash equivalents, trade and most other receivables fall into this category of financial instruments as well as government bonds that were previously classified as held-to-maturity under AASB 139.
+The Group's cash and cash equivalents, trade and most other receivables fall into this category of financial instruments.